mahesh349/LifeGuardAI/readme.md

 - The ML algorithm processes the web form data to determine risk factors.
 This output is then relayed to the frontend team to generate a dashboard with analytical reports, offering a clearer understanding for the doctor.
 - Using this dashboard, the doctor can make informed decisions regarding diabetes, cardiovascular issues, heart attack risks, and allocate appropriate attention to the patient.
 - This information is linked to each individual and can also be accessed by their loved ones.
 This facilitates a deeper understanding of the patient's health condition, enabling family members to allocate time and support accordingly.

+# Future Updates

+The **Chatbot** serves two primary purposes:
 - In situations where family members or healthcare staff are unavailable, the chatbot steps in.

-The **Chatbot** serves two primary purposes:
+Purposes:
 • Providing timely updates on the patient's vitals, making it more convenient for the doctor.
 Regular questions will be posed by the chatbot to the patient, whose responses will be used, via ML, to generate a conclusion on their health status.
 The frontend developers will then convert this into a dashboard for the doctor's access through the web application.

 • Assisting the patient in communicating requests to the staff if they are inaccessible, such as needing to use the restroom or requesting water.